roytang/blog/content/notes/2016/07/752421570325327873/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/752421570325327873/
+title: ''
 ---

-RT [@LaTtEX](https://twitter.com/LaTtEX/): Murder rates are soaring, and Pinoys applaud it as a "reduction in crime".
+Murder rates are soaring, and Pinoys applaud it as a "reduction in crime".

 Mga buang.